Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Conclusion

 \section{Conclusion}

-In this article, we have presented multiple novel contributions towards the development of more phonetically- and phonologically-aware models for the task of tongue-twister generation.
-We presented a pipeline for the generation of tongue-twisters at scale using large language models that encourage uniqueness and non-derivative examples through the careful selection of a candidate vocabulary (TwisterLister) to develop a large dataset of machine-generated tongue-twisters (TwistList 2.0).
-We then finetuned a series of smaller language models on the resulting dataset and observed that the Topic-to-Twister and Style-Transfer task settings for tongue-twister generation exhibit different characteristics when considering the benefit of additional training data, as well as observing that different models perform differently in the two task settings.
+In this article, we have presented multiple novel contributions towards the development of more phonetically- and phonologically-aware models for the task of tongue twister generation.
+We presented a pipeline for the generation of tongue twisters at scale using large language models that encourage uniqueness and non-derivative examples through the careful selection of a candidate vocabulary (TwisterLister) to develop a large dataset of machine-generated tongue twisters (TwistList 2.0).
+We then finetuned a series of smaller language models on the resulting dataset and observed that the topic-to-twister and style-transfer task settings for tongue twister generation exhibit different characteristics when considering the benefit of additional training data, as well as observing that different models perform differently in the two task settings.
 These findings demonstrate a fundamental difference in the requirements of the two approaches and further motivated the need for additional training data as supplied by TwistList 2.0 through the use of the TwisterLister pipeline.
-We additionally presented a novel algorithm (PACD) that implements hard lexical constraints based on the phonemic characteristics of words that can be used to realize tongue-twisters from a causal language model by accessing the next token predictions and applying a cascade of filters.
+We additionally presented a novel algorithm (PACD) that implements hard lexical constraints based on the phonemic characteristics of words that can be used to realize tongue twisters from a causal autoregressive language model by accessing the next token predictions and applying a cascade of filters.
 We then extensively evaluated the generations from our proposed approaches, presenting both automatic and human evaluation.
-In the former, we additionally presented 2 novel metrics for measuring the sound complexity of a generated tongue-twister based on the concept of Phoneme Edit Distance (iPED and oPED).
-With these fine-tuned models and constrained decoding module, we then provided an in-depth exploration of the generation characteristics through case studies investigating the propensity of each model to generate high-quality tongue-twisters, as well as the differences seen via the addition of more training data (to move away from reliance on automatic metrics that do not reveal fundamental qualitative differences).
-Overall, we find that straight fine-tuning of language models for a tongue-twister generation task still has substantial room for improvement to meet human-authored standards.
-However, we additionally demonstrate that simple constrained decoding approaches are able to generate better tongue-twisters than only finetuned models, particularly due to the phoneme-level awareness which allows for more difficult-to-articulate sound combinations to be present in an output.
+In the former, we additionally presented 2 novel metrics for measuring the sound complexity of a generated tongue twister based on the concept of phoneme edit distance (iPED and oPED).
+With these fine-tuned models and constrained decoding module, we then provided an in-depth exploration of the generation characteristics through case studies investigating the propensity of each model to generate high-quality tongue twisters, as well as the differences seen via the addition of more training data (to move away from reliance on automatic metrics that do not reveal fundamental qualitative differences).
+Overall, we find that straight fine-tuning of language models for a tongue twister generation task still has substantial room for improvement to meet human-authored standards.
+However, we additionally demonstrate that simple constrained decoding approaches are able to generate better tongue twisters than only finetuned models, particularly due to the phoneme-level awareness which allows for more difficult-to-articulate sound combinations to be present in an output.
+We additionally envision the techniques and approaches presented herein to be beneficial to the creative NLG community, particularly in regard to the generation of phonemically conditioned language forms (e.g., poetry, lyrics, and puns) to explore methods of constraining token outputs whilst simultaneously taking advantage of the power of modern LLMs.